cartheur/ideal/README.md

 ![Figure-32](/images/032-1.png)
 Figure 3.1: Rudimentary learning of regularities of interaction.

-On time step `t`, the agent _enacts_ the interaction $i_t = ⟨e_t,r_t⟩$.
+On time step $t$, the agent _enacts_ the interaction $i_t = ⟨e_t,r_t⟩$.
 Enacting it means experimenting $e_t$ and receiving a result $r_t$ (§2.1).
-The agent records the two-step sequence `⟨it-1,it⟩` made by the previously enacted interaction $i_t-1$ and of $i_t$.
-The sequence of interactions $⟨i_t-1,i_t⟩$ is called a composite interaction. $i_t-1$ is called $⟨i_t-1,i_t⟩$'s pre-interaction, and it is called $⟨i_t-1,i_t⟩$'s post-interaction.
-From now on, low-level interactions $i = ⟨e,r⟩$ will be called primitive interactions to differentiate them from composite interactions.
+The agent records the two-step sequence $⟨i_t-1,i_t⟩$ made by the previously enacted interaction $i_t-1$ and of $i_t$.
+The sequence of interactions $⟨i_t-1,i_t⟩$ is called a _composite interaction_. $i_t-1$ is called $⟨i_t-1,i_t⟩$'s _pre-interaction_, and it is called $⟨i_t-1,i_t⟩$'s _post-interaction_.
+Low-level interactions $i = ⟨e,r⟩$ will be called _primitive interactions_ to differentiate them from composite interactions.

 The enacted primitive interaction it activates previously learned composite interactions when it matches their pre-interaction.
-For example, if $i_t = a$ and if the composite interaction `⟨a,b⟩` has been learned before time `t`, then the composite interaction `⟨a,b⟩` is activated, meaning it is recalled from memory.
-Activated composite interactions propose their post-interaction's experiment, in this case: `b`'s experiment.
-If the sequence `⟨a,b⟩` corresponds to a regularity of interaction, then it is probable that the sequence `⟨a,b⟩` can be enacted again.
-Therefore, the agent can anticipate that performing `b`'s experiment will likely produce `b`'s result.
+For example, if $i_t = a$ and if the composite interaction $⟨a,b⟩$ has been learned before time $t$, then the composite interaction $⟨a,b⟩$ is activated, meaning it is recalled from memory.
+Activated composite interactions propose their post-interaction's experiment, in this case: $b$'s experiment.
+If the sequence $⟨a,b⟩$ corresponds to a regularity of interaction, then it is probable that the sequence $⟨a,b⟩$ can be enacted again.
+Therefore, the agent can anticipate that performing $b$'s experiment will likely produce $b$'s result.
 The agent can thus base its choice of the next experiment on this anticipation.

 Note that the enacted primitive interaction it may activate more than one composite interaction, each of them proposing different experiments.
-We create an interactionally motivated agent by implementing a decision mechanism that uses the agent's capacity of anticipation to choose experiments that will likely result in interactions that have a positive valence, and avoid experiments that will likely result in interactions that have a negative valence.
+We create an interactionally-motivated agent by implementing a decision mechanism that uses the agent's capacity of anticipation to choose experiments that will likely result in interactions that have a positive valence, and avoid experiments that will likely result in interactions that have a negative valence.

 ## 3.2: Algorithm for learning regularities of interaction